Amazon for Brand Owners

 Determining whether to sell your products in Seller Central or Vendor Central

-Brand owners may have two selling options: Seller Central or Vendor Central.
+Brand owners may have two selling options on: Amazon Seller Central or Amazon Vendor Central.
 It’s important to understand the pros and cons of both, based on your products and goals.
 It’s critical to decide whether you should have a Seller account, a Vendor account – or a hybrid of both.

 Determining costs is a major challenge for Brand Owners, who need to consider FBA fees, reimbursements, returns, advertising, shipping, tax, among others.
 Costs should be considered as part of the overall strategy when determining the business goal.
 Goals can range from increased visibility to higher sales.

 Gain visibility for a product from scratch

 A new product has no history, so the challenge lies in getting it in front of an audience.
 And that takes patience when you want to do it right the first time.
 It can take 4 to 6 months for a single new product to get a grip in Amazon – and can take twice that long or more when starting a store from scratch.
 Timing here is key and should be based on your business goals.
 A product can be launched successfully using influencers, outside Amazon referrals, and advertising.

 Product reviews are powerful and have the potential to affect the way your brand is perceived.
 There are a variety of ways to garner reviews – legitimate reviews.
 Studies have shown that customers rely on other reviews when purchasing, and they are suspicious of reviews that seem deceptive or dishonest.
 There are also nefarious tactics you may need to protect your brand from.
 Be diligent in brand protection and create a strategy that includes resources to combat potential fake reviews written by competitors that are aimed at suspending your account.